coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/custom-post-widget/readme.txt

 Please post your feature request on [the support forum](https://wordpress.org/support/plugin/custom-post-widget) These new features are on the to-do list:

 * Display the content block featured image when using the shortcode
+* Optionally show the post title when using the shortcode
+* Front-end editing of the content blocks

 = How can I make advanced changes to the widget layout? =